Mikko Hyppönen

 As the Internet of Things expanded rapidly in the 2010s, Hyppönen recognized it as a cybersecurity nightmare.
 Smart lightbulbs, appliances, sensors, accessories, and other gadgets were generally poorly secured, causing a huge spike in IoT malware attacks.

-His clear, succinct message — and the seriousness of its implications — brought Hyppönen’s name to the headlines once again.
+His clear, succinct message — and the seriousness of its implications — again brought Hyppönen’s name to the headlines.
 The Law took hold so strongly that it formed the basis of Hyppönen’s 2021 book, “If It’s Smart, It’s Vulnerable.”

 Mikko Hyppönen: Champion of Cybersecurity